Your First Year at Cal Poly

-To facilitate your transition into the University, Cal Poly will enroll you into a full schedule of classes for your first fall quarter and a partial schedule for the following winter and spring quarters.
+To facilitate your transition to Cal Poly, we will enroll you into a full schedule of classes for your first fall quarter and a partial schedule for the following winter and spring quarters.
 We call this process “block scheduling”.
 This only occurs during your freshman year.
 For a detailed description, visit Block Schedules.